wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/power-bi/power-bi-embedded-intro/includes/prepare-content.md

 > [!NOTE]
 > To learn about workspace permissions for internal and external users, work through the Set up permissions to embed Power BI content module.

-When designing a multi-tenant solution, you can achieve the separation of tenants by creating one workspace for each tenant.
+When designing a multi-tenancy solution, you can achieve the separation of tenants by creating one workspace for each tenant.
 This design pattern is known as *workspace separation*.

 > [!NOTE]
 > To learn about workspace separation, work through the Automate Power BI solution management module.